pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 * Key self-sovereignty in Hockeypuck is [currently under development](https://github.com/hockeypuck/hockeypuck/issues/270).
 * The HKP and WKD/WKS protocols have been [shortlisted for adoption](https://datatracker.ietf.org/wg/openpgp/about/) by the OpenPGP IETF working group this year.
-* Efforts continue to resolve the [ongoing schism in OpenPGP](critique-critique.md) by [back-porting missing features](https://datatracker.ietf.org/wg/openpgp/documents/) from LibrePGP into OpenPGP.
+* We are attempting to resolve the [ongoing schism in OpenPGP](critique-critique.md) by [back-porting missing features](https://datatracker.ietf.org/doc/html/draft-gallagher-openpgp-literal-metadata) from LibrePGP into OpenPGP.
+* Efforts continue to get keyserver.ubuntu.com back in sync with the rest of the graph.

-Andrew Gallagher (January 2, 2024)
+Andrew Gallagher (2nd January, 2024)